 This section can be considered as having two parts: prone .22cal RF (Rim Fire) Target Rifle and .22cal LWSR (Light Weight Sporting Rifle).
 Prone .22cal target rifles are relatively long and heavy and are shot from a prone (lying down), kneeling or standing position.
 LWSRs are shot mostly from a standing position.

-Gallery rifles are usually shot standing and are often of the under-lever 'cowboy' type and are of the general type typically used formerly in a 'shooting gallery' at a fair, for example.
-They may also be semi-automatic (self-loading and cocking).
+Gallery rifles are usually shot standing, are often of the under-lever 'cowboy' type, and are of the general type typically used formerly in a 'shooting gallery' at a fair, for example.
+They may also be semi-automatic (self-loading).
 CRPC provides a weekly gallery rifle session in which gallery rifles of the following calibres can be shot: .22 single-shot bolt-action, .22 under-lever, .22 semi-auto (e.g. Ruger 10/22) and .357./38 or .44).
 These are often under-lever rifles, using a either a multi-round ammo clip or incorporating a multi-round integral magazine, requiring each round to be manually loaded by using the under-lever cocking action - or they may be semi-automatic, meaning that part of the energy of the round just fired will eject the spent casing, load a new round and cock the firing mechanism - making the gun ready to shoot again each time the trigger is pulled.
 Gallery rifles are also good for shooting turning targets or rapid fire competitions.